-Flags are excellent chart pattern trading candidates; they're generally small, which means relatively small risk and quick profits.
 A flag chart pattern is formed when the market consolidates in a narrow range after a sharp move.
-Flags can be seen in any time frame but normally consist of about 5 to 15 price bars (although that is not a rule).
+Flags can be seen in any time frame but normally consist of about five to 15 price bars, although that is not a set rule.
+Flags are excellent chart-pattern-trading candidates.
+They're generally small, which means relatively small risk and quick profits.

 Flag Chart Pattern Specifications

-The move which precedes the flag portion of the pattern (the pole) must be a sharp move, nearly vertical, and be noticeably larger and swifter than the recent price moves before it.
-This swift and abrupt price movement shows strong buying/selling action which we hope to capitalize on by trading a breakout from the flag formation.
+The move, which precedes the flag portion of the pattern (the pole), must be a sharp move, nearly vertical, and be noticeably larger and swifter than the recent price moves before it.
+This swift and abrupt price movement shows strong buying or selling action.
+It is this action that we hope to capitalize on by trading a breakout from the flag formation.

 Trading the Flag Chart Pattern

 Enter a trade when the prices break above or below the upper or lower trendline of the flag.

 A stop-loss is set just outside the flag on the opposite side of the breakout.
 For the stock market traders, this will mean one penny ($0.01) or more, in the forex market, one or more pips, in the futures market, one or more ticks.
 Note that if the parallel lines of the flag are sloping, then the breakout point (entry) will change over time because the lines slope over time.

 Flags are often considered continuation patterns, meaning that the breakout tends to theoretically occur in the direction of the preceding move—or the same direction as the pole.
 Examine enough price charts, and you'll recognize this bias is wrong as often as it is correct.

 The simplest way to trade the pattern is to wait for the breakout and trade that breakout.
 Anticipating the breakout direction is a more advanced trading skill.
 If a trade does break out in the same direction as the preceding move, the following profit target(s) can be used.
 Profit targets are based on two different methods.

 - Conservative, which will likely result in a quick profit